Our Focuses|Sustainable Supply Chain|Conflict Minerals

 Responsible Sourcing of Minerals

-Winbond actively promotes the requirements of Responsible Business Alliances in the supply chain and considers them to be an essential element of supply chain management.
-In accordance with the management recommendations of the Organization for Eco-nomic Co-operation and Development (OECD) due diligence, Winbond first issued a statement on the non-use of conflict minerals.
-Secondly, the material analysis is carried out according to the composition of the company's products, and the suppliers that need to be investigated are identified to facilitate the implementation of due diligence.
-Suppliers are strictly required to select qualified smelters and update the information according to the validity period, and finally, based on the survey results, prepare a due diligence report on Winbond's conflict minerals every year for public notice.
+Winbond continued to implement the requirements of Responsible Business Alliances requirements in the supply chain and considers them to be a mandatory element of supply chain management.
+In accordance with the management recommendations of the OECD due diligence, Winbond first issued a conflict-free minerals statement.
+Secondly, the material analysis is carried out according to the composition of the company's products, and the key suppliers that need to be investigated are identified to facilitate the implementation of due diligence.
+Suppliers are strictly required to select qualified smelters and update the information within the validity period.
+Finally, based on the annual survey results, Winbond published the due diligence report on conflict minerals for public disclosure.
+In 2025, suppliers directly related to Winbond products involving 3TG metals, cobalt, mica and other minerals included 18 suppliers for Winbond (Taiwan), 21 suppliers for Nuvoton (Taiwan), and 49 suppliers for Nuvoton (Japan).
+Winbond (Taiwan) also conducted on-site audits for 9 suppliers, achieving a 100% qualified rate.

 Responsible Sourcing Management Process